Prevention Services

 The Substance Use Prevention Program advances efforts to promote healthy behaviors and prevent substance misuse through a variety of evidence-based approaches including youth education, information dissemination, youth leadership involvement, and public awareness.

-The Prevention Program also reaches out to the community by providing up to date information pertaining to substances and prevention of misuse during National Prevention Week, National Drug Take Back Day, and access to a resource guide of social services in the area.
+The Prevention Program also reaches out to the community by providing up to date information pertaining to substances and prevention of misuse during National Prevention Week, National Drug Take Back Day, Red Ribbon Week, and access to a resource guide of social services in the area.
 We believe that the best way to keep youth drug free is to give them the tools to never start in the first place. β€œAn ounce of prevention is worth a pound of cure.” – Benjamin Franklin

 Substance Use Prevention Education